Resources on technology-facilitated abuse for women with disability

 - identify how technology-facilitated abuse (TFA) is being used in the context of domestic and family violence

-- co-create specialist materials to empower frontline workers in the community to effectively support women with disability
+- develop specialist materials to empower frontline workers in the community to effectively support women with intellectual and/or cognitive disability

 - provide support to ensure the program can support frontline workers across the country.

-- The Commonwealth Government will provide $1.5 million between 2019–20 and 2021–22 to fund resources on technology-facilitated abuse for women with disability.
+- The Commonwealth Government will provide $1.5 million between 2019–20 and 2021–22 to fund resources on technology-facilitated abuse for women with intellectual and/or cognitive disability.

 What is next?